KilliKrate/Software-Documentation-G6/docs/Software Requirements Specification Plan.md

 #### 4.3.2 Use case: create a quiz

-**Actors**: any logged-in user
+**Actors**: any authenticated user

-**Description**: This use case begins when a logged-in user wants to create one or more quizzes.
+**Description**: This use case begins when an authenticated user wants to create one or more quizzes.

 **Basic path**:
 1. The user selects a course and a topic, then presses the “+” button on top of the 3rd column.
-2. The program displays the quiz creation form and requires the user to insert the name of the quiz, after that the quiz creator form is displayed to the user.
+2. The program displays the quiz creation form and requires the user to insert the name of the quiz, after that the quiz creation form is displayed to the user.
-3. The user creates the quiz using the intuitive controls of the form and then submits it, after that the quiz is created.
+3. The user creates the quiz using the fields of the form and then submits it, after that the quiz is created.

 **Alternate path**:
 1. If the name used in step 2 is not valid, the user will be presented with a dialog box with an error that specifies the cause.
-2. The user can try again to create a quiz.
+2. The user can attempt to create a quiz.

 #### 4.3.3 Additional requirements

 It is assumed that the user that wants to manage the quiz is authorized to do so.
+This is possible only if the user is the author or a collaborator of the course

 #### 4.3.4 Description and Priority